- Travel and Places»

 Places to Stop in Mornington Peninsula

-After our adventures on the Great Ocean Road, we traveled on to the Mornington Peninsula area, where we found even more adventures, including:
+After our adventures on the Great Ocean Road, we traveled to Mornington Peninsula, where we found even more adventures, including:

-- Arthurs Seat State Park: on a huge hill overlooking the stunning views
+- Arthurs Seat State Park: located on a hill overlooking stunning views

-- Ace-Hi Ranch: offers a variety of activities
+- Ace-Hi Ranch: offering a variety of activities

-- Bushranger's Trail: stop for a hike with great views
+- Bushranger's Trail: for a hike with great views and wildlife

-- Moonlit Sanctuary: interact with their nocturnal animals
+- Moonlit Sanctuary: visit a unique collection of nocturnal animals

-This 1800s homestead and gardens features a visitor information center, wildlife sanctuary, boardwalk, woodland walks, gardens, and vineyard.
-We did some hiking through their back woods, took in the beauty of the natural surroundings, and made a pitstop at the visitor center.
+The Briars in Mount Martha is a 1800s homestead and gardens featuring a visitor information center, wildlife sanctuary, boardwalk, woodland walks, gardens, and vineyard.
+We did some hiking through the trails, took in the beauty of the natural surroundings, and made a pit stop at the visitor center.

-We could have chosen from a variety of activities, such as horseback riding, rock climbing, or archery, but we chose to purchase animal food and entered the gates to feed the kangaroos, emus, and wallabies.
-It was a memorable experience, but a little unnerving, since the very large animals quickly approached us looking for their food (we were inside the gates with these large animals).
-Luckily, they seemed used to being around people, so we were definitely more scared than they were.
-But as always, I would suggest to use caution around animals, especially in this situation.
+While visiting Ace-Hi Ranch, we could have chosen from a variety of activities, such as horseback riding, rock climbing, or archery, but we chose to purchase animal food and entered the gates to feed the kangaroos, emus, and wallabies.
+It was a memorable experience, but a little unnerving, since the very large animals quickly approached us looking for their food.
+We were inside the gates with these large animals among us, with no one else in sight.
+Luckily, the animals seemed to be used to being around people, so we were definitely more scared than they were.
+But as always, I would suggest using caution around any animal, especially in this situation.

-We took a quick hike down part of this trail (Two Bays Walking Track) and discovered mobs of wild kangaroos.
-On the hill above us, we saw one group of kangaroos and on the hill beyond a small valley, we found another group.
-We witnessed two kangaroos fighting.
-As we walked along the trail out in the open fields, we made sure to be respectful and kept our distance from the mobs of kangaroos.
+We took a quick hike down part of a trail called Two Bays Walking Track and discovered mobs of wild kangaroos!
+On the hill above us, we saw one group of kangaroos and on the hill beyond a small valley, we found another group where we could see two of the kangaroos in battle.
+Luckily, we were far enough away from that situation.
+As we walked along the trail out to the open fields, we made sure to be respectful and kept our distance from the kangaroos.
 Wild animals are very unpredictable, so we proceeded with caution.

 Move over corn maze!
 I've never seen anything like the beautiful gardens of the Ashcombe Maze.
-There were a few different mazes to try.
+There were a few different adventures to try.
 This attraction featured a Hedge Maze, Lavender Labyrinth, and Rose Garden Maze.
-It was a fun and relaxing adventure, although the hedge maze made me feel a little claustrophobic, since the walls were so tall, but for me it doesn't take much.
+It was a fun day, although the hedge maze made me feel a little claustrophobic since the walls were so tall.
 It was definitely worth the visit!

 We visited the Moonlit Sanctuary after sundown to witness and interact with some of their nocturnal animals.
 The Tasmanian Devils were feisty little critters with big personalities and so much fun to watch (caged and out of reach, thankfully).
-We had the option to hold a python and feed wallabies by hand, which we did.
-The entire evening at this special place was quite fascinating!
+We had the option to hold a python and feed wallabies by hand.
+The entire evening at this special place was quite fascinating and is a must see!

 Phillip Island, Australia